Cathy bought me these because of my love of jaffa cakes and because they have "Jon" in the name.

 Thursday, June 03, 2021

 A few years after it got rebooted, Blood Bowl has had a revamp.
-I didn't know that had happened, until I took advantages of the pandemic restrictions slowly lifting, to have a nose around one of my favourite shops for a nose around, Firestorm Games.
+I didn't know that had happened, until I took advantages of the pandemic restrictions slowly lifting, to have a nose around one of my favourite shops, Firestorm Games.
 There on a display were the new Blood Bowl items.
 I asked how much the Starter Set would cost, and discovered it was discounted.

 So, um, yeah...